eddmash/powerocomponentsdemo/README.md

  - [powerform](http://powerorm.readthedocs.io/en/1.1.0/) - create forms based on the orm models
  - [powerormdebugger](http://powerorm.readthedocs.io/en/1.1.0/) - toolbar to get sqls statements run bt the orm.

-It does not use any frameworks just a straight forward php example for easier understanding.
+It does not use any frameworks just a straight plain php project for easier understanding.

 NOTE
 ----